GauravJain28/ADA-Assignments/README.md

 # Analysis and Design of Algorithms Assignments
 These assignments are of the course COL351 : Analysis and Design of Algorithms offered in First (Diwali) Sem 2021-22 in IIT Delhi.
-All assignments contain solutions to the given problems and are typed in LaTeX.
+All assignments contain solutions to the given problems typed in LaTeX.

 ## Assignment 1
 * Problem statement - [click here](./Assignment-1/A1_ps.pdf)